A guest post from Salvador

-First launched in 2003, the OUVS programme was the procurement programme which was intended to produce replacements for the RB44, Pinzgauer and Land-rover fleets.
+First launched in 2003, the OUVS programme was the procurement programme that was intended to produce replacements for the RB44, Pinzgauer and Land-rover fleets.

 This is a whole topic in its own right and as I said I am rapidly running out of typing time (due to the impending shoulder op’) I will cut and paste bits from various articles I have been using for research.
 This section is from (The Impact of UORs on the UK Defence Industry by Chris Maughan Feb 2009)

 Obtaining a precise definition of what is, or isn’t, a UOR is not as straightforward as one might hope, as the MoD does not provide one on their website.

 However, drawing upon work previously completed by the NAO, the following definition can be presented: